BYU–Hawaii Brand

 Currently Registered to Use a Revenue-Generating Mark:

-Upon registering and establishing an alumni association at BYU–Hawaii, the association president will be given a university-approved logo provided by University Communications.
-For consistency and officialization, any alumni association established under the Ho‘okele department's Alumni Relations division guidelines will be required to use the logo as their identity mark.
-These association marks should be active for a minimum of three years, after which, associations can be evaluated by the Ho‘okele department and a new alumni association created.
+• Upon registering and establishing an alumni association at BYU–Hawaii, the association president will be given a university-approved logo provided by University Communications.
+For consistency and officialization, any alumni association established under the Alumni Relations department's guidelines will be required to use the logo as their identity mark.
+These association marks should be active for a minimum of three years, after which, associations can be evaluated by Alumni Relations and a new alumni association created.
 Due to the nature of the organization to possibly include alumni from the Church College of Hawaii, they are given the option of including both the BYUH monogram and the Church College of Hawaii logos.

 Student clubs will not be permitted to use any institutional or merchandising marks in apparel, merchandise, or marketing promoting the student organization.
 Instead, student organizations will be able to develop their own identity mark but must get the mark and any design variations of the mark approved and registered with the Student Leadership Media Team.
 Marks should be used for a minimum of three years, after which, marks can be evaluated by the Student Leadership Media Team and a new mark approved.
 Marks should be in line with the honor code and should be the only typographic illustration of the organization’s name.